devowlio/wp-react-starter/README.md

 1. Install the `gitlab-runner` (see documentation [here](https://docs.gitlab.com/runner/install/linux-repository.html))
 1. Register the GitLab runner onto your GitLab repository (see documentation [here](https://docs.gitlab.com/runner/register/index.html))
 1. Navigate to your repository `Settings > CI / CD` and deactivate the shared runners
 1. You have to adjust some configurations within the GitLab Runner, so open the configuration file (see [here](https://docs.gitlab.com/runner/configuration/advanced-configuration.html)) and diff it with the file `build/gitlab-runner-config.txt` in this repository.
-The main differences are `concurrent`, `check_interval`, `cache_dir` and `volumes`
+The main differences are `concurrent`, `check_interval`, `cache_dir` and `volumes`, so please do not completely replace this file.
 1. `gitlab-runner restart` and finish!
 1. Run also this container for garbage collection: https://gitlab.com/gitlab-org/gitlab-runner-docker-cleanup